■ Physician wellness:

 Our physician advisors are here for you

 As part of that assistance, they may encourage you to take a pause and talk about your feelings and anxieties.
 It’s important to acknowledge the personal cost of a medico-legal concern.
-They may talk to you about treating yourself with compassion and being alert to the potential risks to your emotional health and your ability to practise safely.
+They may talk to you about treating yourself with compassion and being alert to potential risks to your emotional health and your ability to practise safely.

 Support that makes a difference